Afikcan/CC-Fradu-Detection/README.md

 This project aims to detect fraudulent credit card transactions using machine learning techniques.
 The dataset used for this analysis contains anonymized features from real-world credit card transactions, including both legitimate and fraudulent transactions.
 The goal is to build a model that can accurately classify transactions as fraudulent or not.

+For more detailed information about the approach, methodology, and analysis, you can also check out the [project paper](CC_Fraud_Detection.pdf) I wrote.

 ## Dataset

 The dataset contains transactions made by European cardholders in September 2013.
 It is highly imbalanced, with only 0.172% of the transactions being fraudulent.